Thailand’s Path to an Inclusive Green Transition: Engaging the Private Sector in Investing in Planet

 October 17, 2024

-The Asia-Pacific region, including Thailand, is no exception to this challenge.
+The Asia-Pacific Region, including Thailand, is no exception.

-UNDP supports Thailand in shifting focus from harmful subsidies to protecting and restoring nature, building resilient infrastructures that place people and planet at the center, and implementing business operations that account for nature.
+UNDP supports Thailand in stopping investing in harmful subsidies and starting to shift its focus to protecting and restoring nature, building resilient infrastructures where people and the planet are put at the center, and implementing business operations that consider nature.

 One strategic initiative has been integrating environmental considerations into Thailand’s regulatory framework, specifically through the Securities and Exchange Commission (SEC).
 Publicly listed companies in Thailand must adhere to Environmental, Social, and Governance (ESG) principles, reporting their business practices to the SEC to maintain access to capital.
-With approximately 800 listed companies in Thailand, this is a significant leverage point.
+With approximately 800 listed companies in Thailand, UNDP sees this as an entry point for building leverage.

 In 2023, UNDP partnered with the SEC to introduce the SDG Guidebook for Business, which provides valuable guidance to Thai companies on how they can contribute to the country’s achievement of the SDGs.
 As Prime Minister Srettha Thavisin remarked during the launch: